mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 # leonardo.build.usb_product="Arduino Leonardo"
 leonardo.build.usb_product="Retro Joystick Adapter"
 ```
+#### WARNING!
+There is possibility that serial port is not recognized after VID/PID change.
+I have tested with two Windows 10 machine and Linux with no problems.
+If you "brick" your Arduino, you get it back to life with resetting (RST->GND) it rapidly two times in a row and then upload sketch (example blink.ino) with normal Arduino VID/PID.

 ### Changing number of buttons in joystick-library
 If you want that less than 16 buttons are shown in joystick-settings, edit Joystick.cpp/Joystick2.cpp/Joystick3.cpp "USAGE_MAXIMUM"-line (0x10 = 16).
 You may to have create new project after that, because all libraries are not recompiled every time and I don't know how to force full recompile.